-Not only does vegetation adapt to the rainforest environment but many animals have adapted to the unique conditions of this ecosystem.
+Not only does vegetation adapt to the rainforest environment, but many animals have adapted to the unique conditions of this ecosystem.

 Three-toed sloths have tan coats, while two-toed sloths usually have grey-brown fur.
-These tones match tree trunks and branches providing camouflage.
-Additionally, they grow algae in their fur which contributes to their camouflage.
+These tones match tree trunks and branches, providing camouflage.
+Additionally, they grow algae in their fur, which contributes to their camouflage.

-Three-toed sloths have three extra neck bones which allow them to turn their heads 270° which is a useful adaptation when predators can come from any direction.
+Three-toed sloths have three extra neck bones, which allow them to turn their heads 270°, which is a useful adaptation when predators can come from any direction.

 Sloths have long, sharp claws that help them cling onto branches.
 Combined with their sharp teeth, these claws are also used to defend themselves from predators such as anacondas, boas, wild cats, eagles and hawks.

 The main physical adaptation of the spider monkey is its prehensile tail.
 The prehensile tail allows the spider monkey to be able to grasp the branches of trees.
 The prehensile tail is longer than the monkeys’ body and composed of twenty-three vertebra.
 This gives it suppleness and strength.
-The monkey can hang by its tail, swing by it, pick fruit with it and even throw things with it.
+The monkey can hang by its tail, swing by it, pick fruit, and even throw things with it.

-Spider monkeys have a highly developed larynx, which gives the ability to produce a range of vocal sounds.
+Spider monkeys have a highly developed larynx, which gives them the ability to produce a range of vocal sounds.
 They use these to communicate across the treetops as they are very sociable animals.

-The geckos tail has evolved to become easily detached allowing it to escape if caught by a predator.
+The geckos tail has evolved to become easily detached, allowing it to escape if caught by a predator.

-Jaguars have developed large claws which enable them to climb small trees and catch their prey.
+Jaguars have developed large claws, which enable them to climb small trees and catch their prey.